Zaoliang/functional-wheel/README.md

 #### Limitations

-At moment the wheels rely on os-autoinst and support to run unit tests only.
-The library of os-autoinst-distri-opensuse cannot be used directly.
+At moment the wheels rely on os-autoinst and it supports to run unit tests only.
+Therefore the library of os-autoinst-distri-opensuse cannot be used directly.

-Due to the concept of wheel at this stage, we need to implemt own wheel rules to be able support to run openQA functional tests using own existing libray directly on github, by using a docker image (SLES product).
+#### Ideas and Notes

-#### Notes
+Self-hosted runner machine can be a solution for us to run openQA tests.
+It requires setup of these runner machine with private respository, env etc.
-I see there are some potenials in wheel: test against new build by some sanity checks started directly via github workflow.
+Or at least we can use a docker image (SLES product) to run automated tests on new image.